Last Updated on January 21, 2022 by Grow with Bovees

 It serves as a hand guard to protect your hands from being slapped by tree branches, prevents you from accidentally getting cut when activated between cuts, and engages automatically in the event of a sudden kickback.

 CS1400 and CS1500 Electric Chainsaw Reviews

 The CS1400 and CS1500 chainsaws have received raving chainsaw reviews from customers across the globe.
 They are highly rated compared to a battery powered chainsaw or gas powered chainsaws, most owing the CS1500’s powersharp chain and self sharpening system.

 Oregon’s chainsaws are some of the best tools you can get in the market, and the CS1400 and CS1500 are quite simply two great additions to the company’s product portfolio.

 Choosing between the two truly boils down to your needs, and, of course, budget.
-If you want a corded chainsaw with an ergonomic design, for minor DIY tasks such as cutting firewood or trimming branches, then the CS1400 is a great option.
+If you want a corded chainsaw with an ergonomic design, for minor DIY tasks such as cutting a rick of firewood or trimming pine branches for firewood, then the CS1400 is a great option.

 But, if you’re looking for a chainsaw to make large cuts, you really can’t go wrong with the CS1500 chainsaw.